JimmieAtHogia/JimmieAtHogia/README.md

 - 👋 Hi, I’m @JimmieAtHogia
 - 👀 I’m interested in C#
-- 🌱 I’m currently learning GO
+- 🌱 I’m currently learning Rust & Golang
 - 💞️ I’m looking to collaborate on GitHUB
-- 📫 How to reach me at my email :)
+- 📫 How to reach me at my email at work ofcourse

 <!---
 JimmieAtHogia/JimmieAtHogia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.